ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 on partial reliability and stream independence for performance.

 One existing option available to Web developers are WebRTC data channels
-{{?I-D.ietf-rtcweb-data-channel}}, which provide a WebSocket-like API for a peer-to-peer SCTP channel protected by DTLS.
+{{?RFC8831}}, which provide a WebSocket-like API for a peer-to-peer SCTP channel protected by DTLS.
 In theory, it is possible to use it for the use cases addressed by this specification.
 However, in practice, its use in non-browser-to-browser settings has been quite low due to its dependency on ICE (which fits poorly with the Web model) and userspace SCTP (which has very few implementations available).

 An alternative design would be to layer WebSockets over HTTP/3
 {{?I-D.ietf-quic-http}} in a manner similar to how they are currently layered